how-to-firebase/full-stack-firebase/firebase-authentication/exercise.md

 ## Complete the challenge

+Search the codebase for `Challenge Authentication` to find all of the challenges.

 We'll be editing `./src/components/authenticate.js` and `./src/index.js`.

 Read the comments and complete the steps in those two files.